Gal Gadot: 2010–2016: Breakthrough as Wonder Woman

-2017–2020: Wonder Woman solo films and production ventures
+2017–2020: Wonder Woman films

 Cast of Wonder Woman at the Los Angeles premiere, from left to right: Danny Huston, Chris Pine, Gadot, director Patty Jenkins, Elena Anaya, and Robin Wright.

 In 2017, Gadot starred in a solo film for her character, Wonder Woman, which was paid $300,000.
 This figure sparked some controversy, as it was significantly lower than the salaries commanded by many male action stars in Hollywood.
 However, the film received a positive response from critics, with some calling it the best installment in the DC Extended Universe.
 Praise was directed at Patty Jenkins's direction, the chemistry between Gadot and Chris Pine, the musical score, and the thrilling action sequences.
 Due to her former service in the IDF, the film has been banned in Lebanon, Kuwait, and Jordan.
-She then reprised the role in the ensemble film Justice League, which was released in November 2017, and was her third DC Extended Universe installment.
+She then reprised the role in the ensemble film Justice League, which was released in November 2017, and which was her third DC Extended Universe installment.
 During the film's production under director Joss Whedon, she alleged that Whedon verbally abused her and "threatened" her career.
-In response, she stated in an interview that she took the matter to the heads of Warner Bros., who "took care of it".
+She stated in an interview that she took the matter to the heads of Warner Bros., who "took care of it".

 That same year, Gadot was invited to join the Academy of Motion Picture Arts and Sciences.
 Gadot then voiced the character Shank, who was modeled after her, in the Walt Disney Animation Studios film, Ralph Breaks the Internet (2018).
 The film's co-director, Phil Johnston, praised Gadot's performance.
-The she appeared in the music video for Maroon 5's song "Girls Like You" featuring Cardi B. In January 2020, National Geographic announced Impact with Gal Gadot.
+She then appeared in the music video for Maroon 5's song "Girls Like You" featuring Cardi B. In January 2020, National Geographic announced Impact with Gal Gadot.
 The six-part documentary series, executive produced by Gadot and her husband, highlights young women overcoming poverty, violence, and discrimination to create positive change in their communities, premiered in April 2021 across National Geographic's digital and social platforms.

 Gadot returned as Wonder Woman in Wonder Woman 1984 (2020), for which she reportedly earned $10 million.
-The sequel to her 2017 solo film was released on 25 December 2020, both in theaters and on the HBO Max streaming platform due to the COVID-19 pandemic.
+The sequel to her 2017 solo film was released on 25 December 2020.
+It was also released on the HBO Max streaming platform due to the COVID-19 pandemic.
+The Washington Post reported that the response changed from "early praise to precipitous decline".
 The film received praise for Gadot's performance and the visual effects; however, it garnered mixed reviews from critics, with some finding the plot overly complex and less impactful than the first film.
+Although a third Wonder Woman film was greenlit on 27 December 2020, it was ultimately cancelled in December 2022, despite Gadot teasing development plans through 2023.